EWCunha/EWCunha/README.md

 ### Hi there, I'm Eduardo 👋

-- 👯 I’m looking to collaborate on Web3 projects
+- 👯 I’m learning smart contracts audit (and always learning security)
-- 🤔 I’m looking for job opportunity in Solidity development/Smart Contract engineering
+- 🤔 Smart contract developer lookig for opportunities to become an auditor (or as suggested by Patrick Collins, a blockchain security researcher)
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: I play the drums